ashwin12377/flask-backend-app/README.md

     flaskapp:latest

 ```
-3. Create the `messages` table in your MySQL database ( if not exist ):
+3. Create the `messages` table in your MySQL database ( if table not exist ):
 - Use a MySQL client or tool (e.g., phpMyAdmin) to execute the following SQL commands:

      ```sql
      CREATE TABLE messages (